A Piece of Heaven

 A Piece of Heaven (German: Ein Stück vom Himmel) is a 1957 West German romance film directed by Rudolf Jugert and starring Ingrid Andree, Toni Sailer and Margit Saad.
+It was shot at the Bavaria Studios in Munich and on location around the city, as well as at the Schloss Höhenried and Lake Starnberg.
 The film's sets were designed by the art directors Franz Bi and Bruno Monden.
-It was shot at the Bavaria Studios in Munich and on location around the city, as well as at the Schloss Höhenried and Lake Starnberg.